UBC-MDS/introduction-machine-learning/chapters/en/slides/module2/module2_19.md

 Notes:

-This is where the model accuracy comes in.
+We saw with depth 10 we could get perfect accuracy of 1 but what makes ML hard is that we only have access to a sample and not the full data distribution.

+For example, in our toy quiz 2 classification problem we only had 21 examples and 7 features so there could be many more possible examples.

+We were expected to make a reasonable model that made reasonable predictions with only 21 examples from several possible options.

+The question is when we get an accuracy of 1, on limited data, can we really trust the training accuracy?

+Would you deploy this model and expect it to perform reasonably on unseen examples?
+Probably not.

-People usually talk about two kinds of accuracies (scores) in machine
+This is why in machine learning people usually talk about 2 types of scores.
-learning:

-1. Accuracy on the training data

-2. Accuracy on the entire distribution of data
+Scores on the training data and score on the entire distribution.

-We are interested in the accuracy on the entire distribution, but we do not have access to the entire distribution\!
+We are really interested in the score on the entire distribution because at the end of the day we want our model to perform well on unseen examples.

+But the problem is that we do not have access to the distribution and only the limited training data that is given to us.

-What do we do?
+So, what do we do?

 We will cover this, in the next module.